Set and achieve your biggest goals with coaching

 For example, as a writer, I would never grow without an editor to tell me what I’m doing well and what I need to work on.
 If you need feedback on your goal progress but feel like you have no one to ask, consider coaching.
 A coach is an outside observer who is trained to spot areas for improvement and help you gain insights you couldn’t get on your own.

-And if you’re looking for free coaching, look no further.
-With our Goal Catcher program, you get online personalized coaching through our AI-powered Coach Marlee app.
-She has a framework for helping you set and achieve goals-all based on more than 20 years of research!
+And if you're looking for free coaching, look no further.
+With our Goal Catcher coaching program, you get online personalized coaching through our AI-powered Coach Marlee app.
+Marlee has a framework for helping you set and achieve goals, based on more than 20 years of research.

 5. Resources

-Goal setting begins with that simple yet often difficult question: What do you want exactly?
-The answer may begin as nebulous, but through proper goal-setting tactics, you will shape it into something more distinct.
+Goal setting begins with that simple yet often difficult question: What do you want?
+The answer may begin as nebulous, but through a proper goal-setting approach, you will shape it into something more distinct.

-So professional growth could look like any of these goals:
+So professional growth could look like any of these strategic goals:

 Next, be as specific as possible about what the objective will entail.
-And lastly, make sure it’s challenging enough to be exciting for you while still being an achievable goal.
+Lastly, make sure it's a challenging goal so you'll feel excited about it.

-Significant life goals-like going back to school, switching careers, moving abroad, etc.-need a strong purpose.
-Knowing your “why” will help you power through the ups and downs that will inevitably follow anytime you’re setting out to achieve an ambitious dream.
+Significant life goals like going back to school, switching careers, and moving abroad, need a strong purpose.
+Knowing your ‘why’ will help you power through the ups and downs that inevitably follow anytime you're setting out to achieve an ambitious dream.

 • Why do you feel the need to achieve this goal?